benduran/eslint-config-react-yas/README.md

 # eslint-config-react-yas
 YAS.
-An ESLint config that, you know, just works and makes sense and requires no more setup
+An ESLint config that, you know, just works and makes sense and requires no more setup.
+This is a "batteries-included" eslint config, and comes with the correct base `eslint` dependency, all required `eslint` plugins, as well as the correct version of `prettier` and connective tissue.
+Enjoy!

 ## Installation
 **Yarn**